medic/cht-docs/content/en/apps/guides/database/rdbms-from-mac.md

 * `(c)` are the contents of your ***public*** key

 {{% alert title="Note" %}}
-You will need to provide the contents of `(c)` to your Medic Mobile contact or RDBMS administrator.
+You will need to provide the contents of `(c)` to your Medic contact or RDBMS administrator.
 It should start with `ssh-rsa` and end with something that looks like an email address.
 This information is not sensitive and can be shared over slack, github, etc...
 {{% /alert %}}

 ![SSH Commands](ssh-commands.png)